 Ben Bilboe – Born into an Ironbridge family that travelled the fairs, Ben Bilboe settled in Bilston and became a leader of the Unemployed Workers Movement of the 1930s.
 He objected to the payment of poverty wages that were well below the trade union rates.
 These workings became known as ‘Poverty Bonk’.
 In 1933 he gave an inflammatory speech outside the police station in Mount Pleasant and was arrested, spending polling day in the police cells, from where he was duly elected to the New Town ward.
 Bilboe proved a militant councillor urging better housing and social services as well as championing the cause of rural workers.
 During the war Ben joined the forces, but was invalided out to become the Civil Defence Officer at Bridgnorth.
 After the war he returned to Bilston where he became mayor in 1947 and an alderman of both Bilston UDC and Staffordshire County Council.
 He remained totally committed to the poor and considered his Council work a full-time job and scraped a subsistence where he could.
 In 1951 he died suddenly at the age of 49 and his funeral was well attended, such was the respect he had achieved in the town.
 Bilboe Road in Bradley was named after the firebrand socialist and Black Country scholar Peter Higginson has claimed that the character of Bilbo Baggins in J. R. R. Tolkien’s The Hobbit may have been based on the author’s observation of Mayor Ben Bilboe.
 Tolkien may have based the grim region of Mordor on the heavily industrialised Black Country area.
 In the Elvish Sindarin language, Mor-Dor means Dark (or Black) Land, and is sometimes referred to within the novel as ‘The Black Country’.

-Edward Bird - Like Joseph Barney, Edward Bird (1772–1819) was an English genre painter born in Wolverhampton.
-The son of a poor carpenter, he received no formal artistic training but developed his skills through an apprenticeship in 1785 at the japanning company, Rytons, at their Old Hall works.
+Edward Bird – Like Joseph Barney, Edward Bird (1772–1819) was an English genre painter born in Wolverhampton.
+The son of a poor carpenter, he was born at Cat Yard, Berry Street, and was educated at the free grammar school in Wolverhampton.
+He received no formal artistic training but developed his skills through an apprenticeship in 1785 at the japanning company, Rytons, at their Old Hall works.
 He began his career painting flowers on tea trays but his outstanding talent as an artist meant he was soon sought after by rival firms.
 By 1794 he was sufficiently established to move to Bristol to work as an independent artist and set up a drawing school.
 He pursued a career in portraiture, book illustrations, landscapes and church painting, becoming part of an informal group of artists known as the Bristol School.
 He always tried to depict human character or to illustrate moral or general truths.
-In 1809, he exhibited a genre portrait at the Royal Academy of an old soldier, Good News, and his popularity grew when the Prince Regent bought his painting, The Country Choristers and commissioned Blind Man’s Buff.
+In 1809, he exhibited a genre portrait at the Royal Academy of an old soldier, Good News, and his popularity grew when the Prince Regent bought his painting, The Country Choristers, and commissioned Blind Man’s Buff.
 He created an impressive set of pictures showing the progress of the Bourbon restoration to the French throne after the defeat of Napoleon in 1814 and his works also include the Field of Chevy Chase and the Day after the Battle, which is considered his masterpiece.
-Edward was appointed historical painter to Princess Charlotte in 1813 and soon afterwards was elected a full member Royal Academy.
+Edward was appointed historical painter to Princess Charlotte, elder daughter of George III, in 1813 and two years later was elected a full member Royal Academy (the first, and so far only, Wolverhampton-born artist to achieve this honour).
 Plagued by ill-health and unable to paint in the last year of his life, he died in 1819 and was buried in Bristol Cathedral after more than 300 people followed his coffin through the streets.
 Edward Bird was loved and admired by artists and patrons alike and was one of the most financially successful artists of his time.
+Wolverhampton Art Gallery owns 19 of his oil paintings, making this one of the finest collections of his work.

 Joan Blackham – Born in Wolverhampton in 1946, Joan Blackham is a prolific character actress and supply teacher, including special needs.
 She studied at the New College of Speech and Drama in London and was recognised early in her career as a comic talent, featuring in many sitcom series, notably as Podge Hodge in To The Manor Born, John Thaw’s home help Fiona in Home to Roost and Jemma Redgrave’s mother in Cry Wolf.
 Kenneth Williams chose her to play Fay in his production of Loot at the Lyric Hammersmith which then transferred to the West End.
 Other theatre credits include the original West End cast of Calendar Girls, King Lear (for the RSC) and Jane Eyre (for Shared Experience).
 TV appearances also include Midsomer Murders, Judge John Deed and Inspector Morse.
 Films include Keep the Aspidistra Flying, Bridget Jones’s Diary, Plenty, The Sweeney and The Knot.
 Joan recently finished shooting in Kiev for the role of Eleanor Roosevelt in Battle for Sevastopol.
 She was a board member of Women in Film and Television UK and co-produces script-reading sessions for its Writers Group.